About Doug Land.

 My roots in illustration, still drive my creative process but now I create sculptures like a scientist.
 When looking for new subjects, I reference scientific illustrations of the 19th century.
 Sometimes I find exciting botanical forms in books, but sometimes I find them during hikes.
 I am building on the long tradition of Victorian paper flower making, which was a common pastime for well-to-do women of a discerning class.

-As in the traditional process, I disassemble wild caught or garden grown floral specimens.
+As in the traditional process of dissection, I disassemble wild caught or garden grown floral specimens.
 When a flower really grabs my attention, I trace out its parts and try to figure out how to recreate a final form even if it does have batteries.
 My interests in electrical engineering influence me to use electrical components, which can have very organic shapes.
 I often build multiple prototypes, refining the specimen again and again until I have a final vision that captures the essence of that initial inspiration.